-What do Fashion Stylist do?
-Where do Fashion Stylist work?
+What do Fashion Stylists do?
+Where do Fashion Stylists work?
 FS takes a look:

 Fashion stylists play a major role in fashion photo shoots, commercials, music videos, and print advertisements.
 They work with photographers and directors to style the scene to their specifications.
 Fashion stylists may work as part of a team or solo.

 Fashion Stylist Job Description:

 They select props for shoots, scout out locations, fit models, locate and select accessories for shoots, and they arrange and adjust scenes when needed.
 Fashion stylists work for advertising agencies, designers, design studios, retail chains, boutiques, independent firms, and on a freelance basis.

 Stylists also work with a number of others in the fashion world.
 They may advise on photographic approaches and direct the photography of some items and clothing in a shoot.
 And they may work with fashion designers, retailers, makeup artists and others to ensure their subject has just the right look.

 At time, stylists become major influencers themselves.
 Whether on Instagram or other social media platforms, or writing in the fashion press, they can often kick off and further the latest fashion trend.

 Most fashion stylists have a degree in fashion design, fashion merchandising, fashion retailing, or fashion management.
 While a degree is not required for entry into this field, most employers (and potential clients) prefer formal training.
 Because fashion styling requires a significant amount of budgeting, organizing, communicating, and delegating, business coursework may be helpful as well.